TIBCOSoftware/snappydata/docs/programming_guide.md

 ```

 ### SchemaDStream
 SchemaDStream is SQL based DStream with support for schema/Product.
 It offers the ability to manipulate SQL queries on DStreams.
 It is similar to SchemaRDD, which offers similar functions.
 Internally, RDD of each batch duration is treated as a small table and CQs are evaluated on those small tables.
-Similar to foreachRDD in DStream, SchemaDStream provide foreachDataFrame API.
+Similar to foreachRDD in DStream, SchemaDStream provides foreachDataFrame API.
 SchemaDStream can be registered as a table.
 Some of these ideas (especially naming our abstractions) were borrowed from [Intel's Streaming SQL project](https://github.com/Intel-bigdata/spark-streamingsql).

 ### Registering Continuous Queries